spieseba/docker-sandbox/README.md

 ## Quick Start

 ### 1. Authenticate CLIs on Host (Linux/macOS)
+While it is possible to autheticate Claude Code from within the container, Codex and Gemini have to be autheticated from the host.
 ```bash
 # Install and authenticate on your host machine first
 npm install -g @openai/codex